 In honor of Black History Month, it is important to highlight not only the history of African Americans, but what is still affecting them today.
 One of those things is eye health.

 As of 2019, there were nearly 190,000 African Americans suffering from low vision (Source: National Eye Institute).
 According to two landmark studies, diabetic retinopathy and glaucoma are the leading causes of vision loss in African Americans 40 years of age or older (Source: Centers for Disease Control and Prevention).

-It is necessary to bring attention to this health concern during this month of recognition and acknowledgement because African American adults are 50% to 100% more likely to have diabetes than whites (Source: National Library of Medicine).
+It is necessary to bring attention to this health concern during this month of recognition and acknowledgment because African American adults are 50% to 100% more likely to have diabetes than whites (Source: National Library of Medicine).
 In the Salisbury Eye Evaluation Study, African Americans had a four-fold risk of vision loss, as diabetic retinopathy causes 17% of visual loss in African Americans and only 8% in non-Hispanic whites (Source: National Library of Medicine).

 Diabetes, among several other medical conditions, greatly affects African Americans and is statistically more responsible for their serious medical and visual complications.
 Diabetes affects the smallest blood vessels in the body first, which are located in our eyes, fingers, toes, and kidneys.
 These blood vessels become damaged and leaky due to increased blood sugar, resulting in irreversible damage throughout the body.
 When diabetes causes damage to the blood vessels inside of the eye, it is called diabetic retinopathy.
 More than 800,000 African Americans have diabetic retinopathy, which can result in irreversible vision loss (Source: National Eye Institute).